 Additional Training Option

 On top of the base price for signing up, users can access a supplemental training service called StocksToTrade Pro.
 The program is led by Tim Bohen, who is a seasoned trader with more than ten years’ experience.
 Bohen actually live streams his trading screen twice every day, which only Pro members can see.
-He allows subscribers see his watch lists and webinars, and even hosts Q&A sessions.
+He allows subscribers to see his watch lists and webinars, and even hosts Q&A sessions.

 Is StocksToTrade worth the price?